narwhalacademy/zebra-crossing/README.md

 - **Contact the editor or your previous contact.** Explain your situation honestly and hope for a sympathetic editor/writer.
   - If you think the editor/writer will not respond well, it may be better not to reach out—doing so may draw more attention to your situation.
 - **For older articles,** it may help to remind them that the article is still easily accessible on search engines.
+- **Enlist the help of a lawyer.** Sometimes, the threat of legal action will persuade an unwilling editor.

 #### Obscure your personal information